-- Taking paid lunch, breaks, leave, or other paid time not at work. - Providing general supervision of staff and evaluation of employee performance, including licensure supervision. - Processing employee payroll and other employee-related forms. - Developing budgets and maintaining records. - Maintaining inventories and ordering supplies. - Establishing goals and objectives of programs as part of the agencies annual or multi-year plan. - Reviewing procedures and rules. - Attending or facilitating staff meetings, staff training, or board meetings. - Performing administrative or clerical activities related to general functions or operations. - Providing general supervision of staff, including supervision of student teachers or classroom volunteers, interns and evaluation of employee performance. - Performing general administrative and/or clerical activities related to central or regional office functions or operations. - Other general administrative activities of a similar nature as listed above that cannot be specifically identified under other activity codes.
+- Taking paid lunch, breaks, leave, or other paid time not at work. - Providing general supervision of staff and evaluation of employee performance, including licensure supervision. - Processing employee payroll and other employee-related forms. - Developing budgets and maintaining records. - Maintaining inventories and ordering supplies. - Establishing goals and objectives of programs as part of the agencies annual or multi-year plan. - Reviewing procedures and rules. - Attending or facilitating staff meetings, staff training, or board meetings. - Performing administrative or clerical activities related to general functions or operations. - Providing general supervision of staff, including supervision of student teachers or classroom volunteers, interns and evaluation of employee performance. - Reviewing technical literature and research articles. - Performing general administrative and/or clerical activities related to central or regional office functions or operations. - Other general administrative activities of a similar nature as listed above that cannot be specifically identified under other activity codes. - Activities related to conducting a Death/Mortality Review.